Clarion Object Based SQL Driver Documentation

 Setting up an ODBC connection, on the client computer, is straight forward, however it can be daunting when done for the first time.

-This step is somewhat optional.
-It is possible to create DNS-less connections (described below).
+This approach is optional.
+It is possible to create DSN-less connections (described below).

 2. Go to the User DSN tab, and click the Add button